-- 4.8 Within mixed use schemes, the use proportions indicated in the policy represent the Council's preferred outcome and form the basis of supply calculations.
+- 4.6 The Council is required to ensure that the Ipswich Local Plan meets the full, objectively assessed needs for market and affordable housing in the housing market area as far as is consistent with policies in the National Planning Policy Framework4. - 4.7 The indicative capacity of the sites listed in the policy above is 1,844 dwellings.
+These will contribute to meeting the minimum housing requirement of 9,777 dwellings by 2031, as identified through Policy CS7 of the Core Strategy Review.
+In addition, the Core Strategy Review allocates land for the development of approximately 3,500 dwellings at Ipswich Garden Suburb (the Ipswich Northern Fringe) through policy CS10, with around 2,700 dwellings expected by 2031.
+The housing land requirement and supply figures are set out in Table 2 of the Core Strategy Review.
+The likely delivery timescale shown in the policy shows the Council's expectation based on current knowledge; sites could come forward sooner than indicated. - 4.8 Within mixed use schemes, the use proportions indicated in the policy represent the Council's preferred outcome and form the basis of supply calculations.
 However, the figures are indicative other than in the case of open space requirements and community facilities, to help ensure that developments can be viably delivered.
-Housing delivery will be closely monitored through the Authority Monitoring Report. - (Split/new paragraph) Appendix 3 provides additional information about the sites allocated through this policy.
+Housing delivery will be closely monitored through the Authority Monitoring Report. - 4.9 Appendix 3 provides additional information about the sites allocated through this policy.
 Information on development constraints contained in the site sheets must be taken into account in development proposals, in accordance with the Ipswich Local Plan Development Management policies.
-The Council is working with Historic England and Suffolk County Council to establish an Urban Archaeological Database for Ipswich, to make available desk-based information on known heritage assets. - 4.9 In allocating sites for development the Council has followed the sequential approach, to ensure that sites are not allocated in areas with a greater probability of flooding if sites in lower risk areas are available.
+The Council is working with Historic England and Suffolk County Council to establish an Urban Archaeological Database for Ipswich, to make available desk-based information on known heritage assets. - 4.10 In allocating sites for development the Council has followed the sequential approach, to ensure that sites are not allocated in areas with a greater probability of flooding if sites in lower risk areas are available.
 It has also applied the exception test to ensure that the benefits to the community of development outweigh flood risk, and ensure that development will be safe.
 Planning applications for sites which lie within Flood Zones 2 and 3 will need to be supported by a Flood Risk Assessment.
-The Council's supplementary planning document on Development and Flood Risk provides more guidance. - 4.10 Housing is a key issue for older people.
+The Council's supplementary planning document on Development and Flood Risk provides more guidance. - 4.11 Housing is a key issue for older people.
 There is a need to ensure a suitable mix of housing for older people, whether market housing or types of supported housing.
 The Council encourages new housing to be built to be accessible and adaptable, which makes it easier for people to remain in their own homes as their mobility needs change.
 In order to create an environment which enables older people to have a good quality of life, the Council supports the implementation of the 'Lifetime Neighbourhoods' principle in new development.
 This concept covers the built environment, access to services and resident empowerment in addition to housing mix and design.